techidaily/site-win11-tips/source/_posts/overcoming-windows-exception-breakpoint-obstacle.md

 ## 6\.
 Create a New Windows Local Account

  A corrupted user profile may cause the "the exception breakpoint has been reached" error.
-To fix the error, you can[create a new user local user profile on Windows 11](https://www.makeuseof.com/windows-11-create-local-user-account/) and give it administrator privilege.
+To fix the error, you can [create a new user local user profile on Windows 11](https://www.makeuseof.com/windows-11-create-local-user-account/) and give it administrator privilege.
 Sign into your new user profile and launch the app to see if the error is resolved.

 ## 7\.
 Update or Uninstall the Problematic App